snhobbs/pcb-checklist/layout-checklist.md

 ## Sensitive analog
 * [ ] Guard ring / EMI cages provided if needed
 * [ ] Physically separated from high current SMPS or other noise sources
+* [ ] Never route analogue traces over a digital power pour without a featureless ground plane in between.
+Not even vias.
-* [ ] Consider microphone effect on MLCCs if near strong sound sources
+* [ ] Consider microphone effect on MLCCs if
+near strong sound sources
+* [ ] Lay out high-gain amplifiers in a line, keeping the input and output far apart.
+* [ ] Put slots under resistors >10M to allow cleaning to control leakage and 1/f noise

 ## Mechanical
 * [ ] Confirm all connectors to other systems comply with the appropriate mechanical standard (connector orientation, key position, etc)
+* [ ] Check orientation and pullback of connectors, panel controls, and indicators
 * [ ] LEDs, buttons, and other UI elements on outward-facing side of board
 * [ ] Keep-outs around PCB perimeter, card guides, panelization mouse-bites, etc respected
+* [ ] In the fab notes, specify that panelizing tabs shall not be placed under overhanging components (e.g. connectors)
 * [ ] Stress-sensitive components (MLCC) sufficiently clear from V-score or mouse bite locations, and oriented to reduce bending stress
 * [ ] Clearance around large ICs for heatsinks/fans if required
-* [ ] Clearance around pluggable connectors for mating cable/connector
+* [ ] Clearance around pluggable connectors for mating cable/connector and technician's fingers
 * [ ] Clearance around mounting holes for screws
 * [ ] Plane keepouts and clearance provided for shielded connectors, magnetics, etc
 * [ ] Confirm PCB dimensions and mounting hole size/placement against enclosure or card rack design
 * [ ] Verify mounting hole connection/isolation
 * [ ] Components not physically overlapping/colliding
 * [ ] Clearance provided around solder-in test points for probe tips
+* [ ] Components not too tall to fit under shields
+* [ ] Identify box constraints on placement of connectors, controls, and indicators.
+* [ ] Check that the board position is not overconstrained---which side of the box will determine the board position?
+Are there bulkhead connectors on more than one face of the box?

 ## Thermal

+* [ ] Check area and connectivity of thermal pours.
+Is there enough via stitching?
-* [ ] Thermal reliefs used for plane connections (unless via is used for heatsinking)
+* [ ] Thermal reliefs used for plane connections of through-hole components (unless via is used for heatsinking)
 * [ ] Solid connections used to planes if heatsinking
 * [ ] Ensure thermal balance on SMT chip components to minimize risk of tombstoning